tbrassel/ECS129FinalProject/README.md

 # ECS129FinalProject
-An imlementation of a program to calculate and compare protein structure energies.
+A simple Python program to calculate and compare protein structure energies.